How to Quit Smoking Weed

 - Contingency management (CM): This therapeutic approach frequently monitors behavioral goals and provides positive rewards when the goals are met.

 - Motivational enhancement therapy (MET): This intervention aims to produce rapid change through internal motivation.

 - Inpatient rehabilitation centers: This usually lasts between 30 and 90 days.
 Rehab centers work with mental health professionals for patients with co-occurring mental disorders.

-- Support groups: These include Marijuana Anonymous (MA), Narcotics Anonymous (NA), SMART Recovery Program, 12-Step programs, and many more.
+- Support groups include Marijuana Anonymous (MA), Narcotics Anonymous (NA), SMART Recovery Program, 12-Step programs, and many more.

 Call to find out how much your insurance will cover

 - NIDA.
 "Marijuana DrugFacts."
 National Institute on Drug Abuse, 2019.

 - NIDA.
 "How does marijuana produce its effects?."
 National Institute on Drug Abuse, 2021.